 GPS: 11.143789, 119.392989

-Going in the end of October and having an hour or two showers every day, the dirt road and hill to the top of the zip line becomes a mud slide.
+Going at the end of October and having an hour or two showers every day, the dirt road and hill to the top of the zip line become a mudslide.
 We came out battered and bruised, but the actual zip lining was well worth it!

 The zip line is 750 meters and there are two options available.
 You can either sit or lie superman style.
 Two people can go at a time so you don’t have to share the incredible view on your own.